The IC 4017 can be considered as one of the most useful and versatile chip having numerous electronic circuit applications.

 Let’s understand the pin outs of the IC 4017 in details and from a newcomer’s point of view: Looking at the figure we see that the device is a 16 pin DIL IC, the pin out numbers are indicated in the diagram with their corresponding assignment names.

-The pinout which are marked as outputs are the pins which become logic high one after the other in a sequence in response to clock signals at pin#14 of the IC.
+The pinout which are marked as outputs are the pins which are rendered logic "high" one after the other in a sequence in response to clock signals at pin#14 of the IC.

 Therefore with the first clock pulse at pin#14 the first output pinout in the order which is the pin#3 goes high first, then it shuts off and simultaneously the next pin #2 becomes high, then this pin goes low and simultaneously the preceding pin #4 becomes high...... and so on until the last pin #11 becomes high.